SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLSkipAsSourceTool.md

 If you made sure to run the tool as administrator, you can manually change the selection of the check boxes and click *Apply Changes* to execute the changes.

-For reference, this is the Failover setup corresponding with the example above:
+For reference, this is the Failover setup (in DataMiner 10.1.0) corresponding with the example above:

 ![Failover config](~/user-guide/images/SLSkipAsSource-Failover-Config.png)